19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [46/2007]

-(2) An application to a Board for an order for the sale of all the lots and common property in a strata title plan to which this section applies may be made by —
+(2) An application for an order for the sale of all the lots and common property in a strata title plan to which this section applies may be made by —

 (a) the subsidiary proprietors of the lots with not less than 90% of the share values and not less than 90% of the total area of all the lots (excluding the area of any accessory lot) as shown in the subsidiary strata certificates of title where less than 10 years have passed since the date of the issue of the latest Temporary Occupation Permit on completion of any building (not being any common property) comprised in the strata title plan or, if no Temporary Occupation Permit was issued, the date of the issue of the latest Certificate of Statutory Completion for any building (not being any common property) comprised in the strata title plan, whichever is the later; or